SamuelEarl/samuelearl/src/routes/blog/data-science-ml-ai/vscode-shortcut-tips/+page.svelte.md

 ## Issue command line commands with !

+This is how you would run the `ls` command, for example, in VSCode: Enter `!ls` and run the cell.

-You may not need to use the `ls` command too often since VSCode has a built-in File Explorer, but this is how you would run the `ls` command, for example, in VSCode: Enter `!ls` and run the cell.
+You may not need to use the `ls` command too often since VSCode has a built-in File Explorer, but that is a simple command line example.